WeizheSyr/SafePilot_doc/docs/source/2_install.rst

 We recommend using SafePilot via Docker.
 Please refer to `Docker Documentation <https://docs.docker.com/>`_ for more information.
-After activating docker on your computer, install SafePilot using the following command:
+After activating docker on your computer, get the docker image using the following command:

 .. code:: bash